Calvin and Hobbes: Teaching with Calvin and Hobbes

-An officially licensed children's textbook entitled Teaching with Calvin and Hobbes was published in a single print run in Fargo, North Dakota, in 1993.
-The book is composed of Calvin and Hobbes strips that form story arcs, including "The Binoculars" and "The Bug Collection", followed by lessons based on the stories.
+An officially licensed children's textbook titled Teaching with Calvin and Hobbes was published in a single print run in Fargo, North Dakota, in 1993.
+The book is composed of Calvin and Hobbes strips forming story arcs, including "The Binoculars" and "The Bug Collection", followed by lessons based on the stories.

 What do you think the principal meant when he said they had "quite a file" on Calvin?